 - The settlement agreement clearly provides that the employee was paid a sum of money to relinquish their right to reinstatement.

 Unionized employees and federally regulated employees have the right to seek reinstatement, and can therefore benefit from claiming reinstatement to allow for a more favourable settlement in the event of litigation with an employer.
 Conversely, provincially regulated employees in Canada are generally not entitled to seek reinstatement.

-About the Author: Stephen LeMesurier is an associate lawyer at Monkhouse Law where he practices Employment, Human Rights and Disability Insurance Law.
+About the Author: Stephen LeMesurier is a Senior Associate and Employment Lawyer at Monkhouse Law where he practices Employment, Human Rights and Disability Insurance Law.

 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 - Monkhouse Law Wins Case: Employer Has to Pay Damages for Cancelled Employment Contract - October 29, 2020